data-mie/dbt-course/labs/lab3.md

 <details>
   <summary>👉 Section 4 </summary>

-  (1) Open the `seven_week_active_customers` model in the IDE and the click 'Compile' to generate compiled SQL for the model
+  (1) Open the compiled SQL of the `seven_week_active_customers` model

   (2) Log into Snowflake and create a new worksheet

-  (3) Copy the compiled SQL from the dbt Cloud IDE, paste it into the Snowflake worksheet and click 'Run' to execute the query
+  (3) Copy the compiled SQL, paste it into the Snowflake worksheet and click 'Run' to execute the query

   (4) Open the query profile.
 Can you identify the parts of the query that take longest to evaluate?
 </details>